 When you become a motorcyclist there’s nothing finer than adding the pleasure of touring – travelling and vacationing by motorcycle (or scooter).
-And unlike the ease of tossing all essentials into an automobile, preparing for a motorcycle trip means you need to ensure all essentials are included, yet space is limited so you need to travel light.
+And unlike the ease of tossing all essentials into an automobile, how to pack and prepare for a motorcycle trip means you need to ensure all essentials are included, yet space is limited so you need to travel light.
 The guiding rule truly is ‘less is more” which is also a fun part of the adventure of motorcycle touring!

-When preparing for a motorcycle trip, stowage is made easy today with many great options even if camping, there are many small tent solutions to be found.
+How to pack and prepare for a motorcycle trip is even easier today with many great options even if camping. there are many small tent solutions to be found.
 When purchasing motorcycle luggage there are a few options with the importance of ensuring you find just the right type to hold all the belongings that you wish to have with you.
 Everything is stacked and positioned properly; remember how great the forces acting on your luggage can be when you’re shaking down the highway.

 Follow these useful tips to preparing for a motorcycle trip to help you on your way.